Jemez language

-Jemez (also Towa) is a Tanoan language spoken by the Jemez Pueblo people in New Mexico.
-It has no common written form, as tribal rules do not allow the language to be transcribed; linguists describing the language use the Americanist phonetic notation.
+Jemez or Hemish (also Towa) is a Kiowa-Tanoan language spoken by the Jemez Pueblo people in New Mexico.
+It has no common written form, as tribal rules do not allow the language to be transcribed; linguists describing the language have used the Americanist phonetic notation with slight modifications.

 Demographics

 Its speakers are mainly farmers and craftsmen.
 The language is only spoken in Jemez Pueblo, New Mexico, but as 90% of the tribal Jemez members do speak it, it is not considered to be extremely endangered.
 It was also spoken at Pecos Pueblo until the 19th century, when the remaining members of that community moved to Jemez.

 Phonology

 Consonants

-Consonants that are in parenthesis occur only in limited occasion determined by phonological rules. [f] and [ɾ] occur only in loan words.
+Consonants that are in parentheses occur only in limited occasion determined by phonological rules. [f] and [ɾ] occur only in loan words.

 Vowels

-The following chart shows the distinctive vowel phonemes in Jemez:
+The following chart shows the vowel qualities that are phonemic in Jemez: